home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 ```

-Unfortunately this versions on Debian are outdatet and will not work for recent
+Unfortunately this versions on Debian are outdated and will not work for recent
 packages.
 We use `npm` to update `node.js` and `npm` themselves.

 ```sh